 2 cups chicken or pork broth

-2″ stem of pulverized old ginger root, or 1 tsp of powdered ginger
+2" stem of pulverized old ginger root, or 1 teaspoon of powdered ginger

 1 large dried smoked chipotle pepper

-1 tbsp soy sauce mixed with 1/2 cup water
+1 tablespoon soy sauce mixed with ½ cup water

 sliced green onion, garnish (optional)